 How does firearms consignment work?

 You transfer your firearm to a licensed dealer.
 The dealer holds it in secure storage, appraises it, lists it for sale at market value, finds an eligible buyer, processes the transfer paperwork, and remits the proceeds to you minus a consignment fee.
-For prohibited firearms, the dealer must hold specific prohibited authorization on their licence — a standard dealer cannot legally accept a prohibited firearm on consignment, regardless of willingness.
+For prohibited firearms, the dealer must hold specific prohibited authorization on their licence.
+A standard dealer without that authorization cannot accept a prohibited firearm on consignment, regardless of willingness.

 How do I sell an inherited gun collection in Ontario?

 Depends on what is in the collection.
-Non-restricted firearms (most rifles and shotguns) can go to a licensed Ontario dealer.
-Restricted handguns require a dealer with the right restricted authorization.
-Prohibited firearms and 12(6) grandfathered handguns require a dealer with prohibited authorization.
+Non-restricted firearms can go to a licensed Ontario dealer.
+Handguns require a business licensed to handle restricted and prohibited handguns.
+Prohibited firearms require prohibited authorization.
 If the collection is mixed — and estate collections usually are — you may need more than one dealer, or one dealer authorized for all classes.
-Everything Old handles mixed-class estates: appraisal, classification sorting, and routing each piece to the correct disposition.
+Everything Old handles estates with multiple different classes of firearms: appraisal, classification sorting, and routing each piece to the correct disposition.

 Next Steps